wendahere/GoGetter/Journal.md

 ## Summary

 Finishing touches on the prototype and installing electrical component into the prototype to present to Grace Orchard School.
-Meeting with GOS this week.
+Met with GOS and sponsor, ShiokPizza this week.
+Arranged to visit ShiokPizza premises Week 6.

 ### Monday 12/10/2020